GaloisInc/FAW/README.md

 4. When using FAW with a large set of files/directories, it is possible for NodeJS to hit the limit on the maximum number of file watchers allowed.
 This is usually indicated by a `ENOSPC` error in the logs.
+This issue must be addressed on the host machine (and not the container).
+The current limit on the host machine can be checked
-The current limit can be checked via something like: `cat /proc/sys/fs/inotify/max_user_watches`.
-To increase this limit do something like: `echo 'fs.inotify.max_user_watches=524288' | sudo tee -a /etc/sysctl.conf`.
+  via: `cat /proc/sys/fs/inotify/max_user_watches`.
+To increase this limit do something like:
+  `echo 'fs.inotify.max_user_watches=524288' | sudo tee -a /etc/sysctl.conf`.
   See [here](https://howchoo.com/node/node-increase-file-watcher-system-limit#why-do-i-see-this-enospc-file-watch-limit-error)
   for more details.